 While its generally best to wait until Teleport is back off cooldown to head back to shop again, you will probably have to recall once to refill your mana and then hoof it back to get your second item, buying some extra Mana Potions on your first trip back can delay this a bit.
 I list 5, but that is what you need to be able to go full blast on your offensive skill usage until Teleport comes up again.
-The best time to do recall without Teleport is when you have enough money for both your second item and the Boots of Speed.
+The best time to do recall without Teleport is when you have enough money for both your second item and the Boots.
 You shouldn't ever run out of mana again once you have both the Tear and the Chalice, at least once the Tear has built up a bit.

 The Hextech Revolver will give a good enhancement to your passive's Spell Vamp, and then Spirit Visage will give you some much-needed Cooldown Reduction, plus a multiplier for your Spell Vamp and some defensive stats.
 Will of the Ancients gives you a little more Spell Vamp for a cheap price, plus will, of course, help any allies.
 This gives you a total of 63.25% Spell Vamp.